·NACHO DUATO BIOGRAPHY

 Nacho Duato received multiple awards as a choreographer: “Chevalier de l’Ordre des Arts et des Lettres” from the French embassy in Spain in 1995, the gold medal for Fine Arts from the Spanish government in 1998, “Benois de la danse” for his choreography “Multiplicity.
 Forms of Silence and Emptiness“ in 2000, and “Premio Nacional de Danza” for choreography in 2003.
 Furthermore, the Spanish Department of Foreign Affairs awarded him the “Medalla al Merito Civil”.
 In 2015, he received the prize of the city of Alcalá for arts and literature.
 In 2016, he became honorary citizen of his home town Valencia.

-Starting with the 2014 / 2015 season, Nacho Duato become Artistic Director of the Staatsballett Berlin.
+Since 2014 to 2018, Nacho Duato became Artistic Director of the Staatsballett Berlin.
 After staging his choreographies “Sleeping Beauty”, “Multiplicity.
-Forms of Silence and Emptiness”, “White Darkness”, “Herrumbre”, “Castrati”, “The Nutcracker” and the new pieces called “Static Time” and “Erde”, he will present “Romeo and Juliet” and “Por vos muero” in the ongoing season.
+Forms of Silence and Emptiness”, “White Darkness”, “Herrumbre”, “Castrati”, “The Nutcracker” and the new pieces called “Static Time” and “Erde”.